The idea behind Jellybean Gold is that it can help your sexual performance by improving erection strength and increasing libido.

 Here’s a brief summary of what I found out:

 Used extensively in Chinese medicine as an aphrodisiac, to increase testosterone, and to help with erectile dysfunction.
-There’s actually plenty of scientific evidence for the effectiveness of Ginseng in treating sexual dysfunction.
+There’s actually plenty of evidence for the effectiveness of Ginseng in treating sexual dysfunction.

 However, it’s also known to cause side effects and not be advisable for some people to take.